-The Town of Shutesbury encourages flexibility in the location and layout of development, within the overall density standards of this Zoning Bylaw.
-The Town therefore will permit residential density to be transferred from one parcel (the "sending parcel") to another (the "receiving parcel") in Open Space Designs under this Article V. Density transfers may only be permitted from sending parcels in the FC district to receiving parcels in either the FC, RR, or TC districts.
+- A. The Town of Shutesbury encourages flexibility in the location and layout of development, within the overall density standards of this Zoning Bylaw.
+The Town therefore will permit residential density to be transferred from one parcel (the "sending parcel") to another (the "receiving parcel") in Open Space Designs under this Article V. - 1.
+Density transfers may only be permitted from sending parcels in the FC district to receiving parcels in either the FC, RR, or TC districts. - 2.
 If a sending parcel is located in both the FC and another district, only those portions of sending parcel that actually lie within the FC District may be considered in determining the number of units allowed to be transferred.
-The process of density transfer is as follows:
+The process of density transfer is as follows.

-A. Procedure
+B. Procedure

 - 1. All density transfers require a Special Permit from the Planning Board. - 2.
 The Special Permit application for a density transfer shall be signed by the owners (or their authorized representatives) of both the sending and receiving parcels. - 3.
-The Special Permit application shall show a proposed development plan for the receiving parcel (subdivision and/or Site Plan) as well as a base unit count calculation prepared according to the provisions of §5.3.-2.
+The Special Permit application shall show a proposed development plan for the receiving parcel (subdivision and/or Site Plan) as well as a base unit count calculation prepared according to the provisions of Subsection 5.3.-2.
 For the sending parcel, the applicant may calculate the allowable number of units eligible to transfer by either: - a.
-Calculating the net acreage pursuant to §5.3-1 and dividing by 15; or - b.
-Dividing the total (gross) acreage by 25.

-Fractional units of less than .5 shall be rounded down and .5 or more shall be rounded up.

-- 4. Sending parcels existing as such on May 3, 2008 may have development rights calculated by either method a or b at the applicant's election.
+Calculating the net acreage pursuant to Subsection 5.3-1 and dividing by 15; or - b.
+Dividing the total (gross) acreage by 25. - c.
+Fractional units of less than 0.5 shall be rounded down and 0.5 or more shall be rounded up. - 4.
+Sending parcels existing as such on May 3, 2008 may have development rights calculated by either method a. or b. (above) at the applicant's election.
 Sending parcels which have been modified by lot line changes since May 3, 2008 must employ method a.
-The density calculation for the sending parcel shall not include any of the density bonuses available under §5.3-3. - 5.
-In reviewing an application for density transfer, the Planning Board shall first determine the number of allowable residential units permitted on the receiving parcel using all of the relevant standards in § 5.3-2 and any density bonuses sought under §5.3- - 3.
-The Planning Board shall then determine the number of residential units available to transfer from the sending parcel(s) pursuant to §5.3-4A.3.a. or b. - 6.
-The Planning Board may then grant a Special Permit allowing the transfer to the receiving parcel of some or all of the allowable residential units from the sending parcel(s).
+The density calculation for the sending parcel shall not include any of the density bonuses available under Subsection 5.3-3. - 5.
+In reviewing an application for density transfer, the Planning Board shall first determine the number of allowable residential units permitted on the receiving parcel using all of the relevant standards in Subsection 5.3-2 and any density bonuses sought under Subsection 5.3-3.
+The Planning Board shall then determine the number of residential

-7. As a condition of approval of the density transfer, a conservation restriction on the sending parcel(s) satisfying the requirements of §5.6 shall be executed and recorded in the Registry of Deeds.
-The conservation restriction shall require that the total area of land used in the calculation required under 5.3-4A.3.a. or b. above be permanently restricted.
-(For example, if five units are transferred and the calculation is according to §5.3-4A.3.b., at least 125 acres of the sending parcel would have to be permanently restricted.).
+- units available to transfer from the sending parcel(s) pursuant to Subsection 5.3-4A.(3.a.) or (3.b.). - 6.
+The Planning Board may then grant a Special Permit allowing the transfer to the receiving parcel of some or all of the allowable residential units from the sending parcel(s). - 7.
+As a condition of approval of the density transfer, a conservation restriction on the sending parcel(s) satisfying the requirements of Section 5.6 shall be executed and recorded in the Registry of Deeds.
+The conservation restriction shall require that the total area of land used in the calculation required under Subsection 5.3-4A.(3.a.) or (3.b.) above be permanently restricted.
+(For example, if five units are transferred and the calculation is according to Subsection 5.3-4A(3.b.), at least 125 acres of the sending parcel would have to be permanently restricted.).
 Those portions of the sending parcel(s) not required to be subject to the conservation restriction may be used in accordance with this zoning bylaw.

-B. Findings Required
+C. Findings Required